Georges Thurston

 Georges Thurston (December 29, 1951 – June 18, 2007) was a Quebec singer, author and composer and radio show host.
-He was known as Boule Noire since 1975 and worked in the music industry as a solo artist for nearly 30 years and as part of musical groups for five years.
+He was known as Boule Noire (literal translation: "Black Ball") since 1975 and worked in the music industry as a solo artist for nearly 30 years and as part of musical groups for five years.

 Early years

-Born in Bedford, Quebec, Thurston later moved to Saint-Jerome, Quebec, where he formed his first band in 1965 called les Zinconnus and produced R&B music, his favorite musical genre.
+Born in Bedford, Quebec, Thurston later moved to Saint-Jerome, Quebec, where he formed his first band in 1965 called les Zinconnus and produced R&B music, his favourite musical genre.
 In 1969, he moved on to join the 25th Regiment band and remained with the group until the early 1970s.

 In the 1970s, he worked with several other Quebec artists including Robert Charlebois, Claude Dubois, Tony Roman, Nanette Workman and Michel Pagliaro.
 He played the piano, bass and guitar.
 He would later be a composer for the group Toulouse.
 He is also featured as back up singer, on a 45RPM Hey Lord-Valentine (1972 release) by local singer-songwriter Robert Salagan.

 Solo career

 Thurston's solo career started in 1976 when he released his first solo album titled Boule Noire.
-It included his first hit Aimes-tu la vie?.
+It included his first hit "Aimes-tu la vie?".
 During his 30-year solo career, he produced at least 14 albums in both English and French.
 His first English album, entitled Premiere, was recorded in 1980.

-Thurston was one of the prominent figures in dance and R&B music in Quebec during the 1970s and 1980s and covered songs by other artists including the Beatles hit Let it be in 1995.
+Thurston was one of the prominent figures in dance and R&B music in Quebec during the 1970s and 1980s and covered songs by other artists including the Beatles song "Let It Be" in 1995.
 He also represented Canada at several international music festivals including Marseille in 1976 and UCLA in 1988.

 Thurston's 1978 album Aimer d'Amour was certified triple platinum.
-The title song, a cover of Leo Sayer's Easy to Love, would later gain success in the early 1990s when 800,000 copies were sold in Europe.
+The title song, a cover of Leo Sayer's "Easy to Love", would later gain success in the early 1990s when 800,000 copies were sold in Europe.

 Thurston became a radio show host for Montreal's Rythme FM radio station in 2000.